Abdulrahman-Qadi/Ingredient-Recognition-App/README.md

 # MyReciPal Mobile App

-MyReciPal is a mobile application that leverages Deep Learning to predict ingredients from an image and generate corresponding recipes.
+MyReciPal is a smart cooking mobile application that leverages the power of Deep Learning to predict ingredients from your back camera and generate corresponding recipes.
 The application is built using React Native and Expo, and it uses TensorFlow.js and Keras for the Machine Learning part.

 ## Getting Started